Trump to resume trademark campaign rallies after coronavirus hiatus

 “CNN Polls are as Fake as their Reporting,” Trump tweeted early Monday.
 “Same numbers, and worse, against Crooked Hillary.
 The Dems would destroy America!”

 The change-up also follows statements by many Democrats in charge of big cities -- including several who once insisted on strict quarantine measures -- championing the nationwide mass demonstrations over the in-custody death of George Floyd, sans social distancing.
+Epidemiologists, too, have abruptly changed their tune, even though they once said lockdown measures were so important that they justified widespread unemployment and business closures.

+"We spent the last couple of months being hectored by public health experts and earnestly righteous media personalities who insisted that easing lockdown policies was immoral, that refusing to social distance or wear masks was nigh upon murderous," Jonah Goldberg wrote for the G-File.
+"They even suggested that protests were somehow profane.
+But now that the George Floyd protests are serving as some kind of Great Awokening, many of the same are saying 'never mind' about all of that.
+Protests aren’t profane, they’re glorious and essential—if they agree with what you’re protesting about."

 More and more states are now reopening pursuant to federal guidelines and local leaders' assessments, and the nonenforcement of quarantine measures during the Floyd protests has left governors with little room to argue for extending the lockdowns.